seanox/virtual-environment/README.md

 # System Requirement
-- Windows 7 or higher as operating system
+- Windows 7 or higher
 - .NET 4.7.x or higher